shafr/shafr.github.io/_audio_books/harry_bosh/007-a-darkness-more-than-night.md

 image: /assets/audiobooks/harry_bosch/007_a_darkness_more_than_night.jpg
 details_url: https://www.audible.com/pd/A-Darkness-More-Than-Night-Audiobook/B00SXE0A00

-rating: 2
+rating: 1
 ---

 I forced myslef through this book, just to get done with it, and I don't want to go back.
 It tells ex-fbi profiler routines.

-Narration is not that great.
+The investigations, court case that is in progress and final reveal is also very poor.

+The worst book I've listened too so far.
+It took me too much effort just to finish it.
+I was keeping switching between books.
+Nothing that caught my interest - narration, plot, inside work description.
+Seems like completely different person wrote those.
+Too much water and Mondain description that i was not interested in.

 Feels like a different person wrote this book.

-The investigations, court case that is in progress and final reveal is also very poor.

 # Quotes: